karanbhatt99/Sales_data_analysis/README.md

     - Interact with the visualizations to explore the sales data.

 2. **Python Notebook**:
-    - Open the `sales_data_analysis.ipynb` file in Jupyter Notebook or JupyterLab.
+    - Open the `sales_data-analysis.ipynb` file in Jupyter Notebook or JupyterLab.
     - Run the cells to see the data analysis, model training, and results.

 ## Contributing